Parathyroid gland: Disorders

 Parathyroid disease is conventionally divided into states where the parathyroid is overactive (hyperparathyroidism), and states where the parathyroid is under- or hypoactive (hypoparathyroidism).
 Both states are characterised by their symptoms, which relate to the excess or deficiency of parathyroid hormone in the blood.

 Hyperparathyroidism

 Primary

-Hyperparathyroidism is the state in which there is excess parathyroid hormone circulating.
+Hyperparathyroidism is the state in which there is excess parathyroid hormone circulating in the blood.
 This may cause bone pain and tenderness, due to increased bone resorption.
-Due to increased circulating calcium, there may be other symptoms associated with hypercalcemia, most commonly dehydration.
-Hyperparathyroidism is most commonly caused by a benign proliferation of chief cells in single gland, and rarely MEN syndrome.
+With increased circulating calcium, there may be other symptoms associated with hypercalcemia, most commonly dehydration.
+Hyperparathyroidism is most commonly caused by a benign proliferation of chief cells in one parathyroid gland, and rarely in MEN syndrome.
 This is known as primary hyperparathyroidism, which is generally managed by surgical removal of the abnormal parathyroid gland.